 There are two city police departments and one County Sheriff's Department in Yuba County.
-The police departments are the Marysville Police Department (MPD) and Wheatland Police
+The police departments are the Marysville Police Department (MPD) and Wheatland Police Department (WPD).

-Department (WPD).
 The Yuba County Sheriff's Office (YCSO) is responsible for the outlining and rural areas of Yuba County.
 All three of these law enforcement agencies are the source of most referrals to the Probation Department.

-MPD and YCOE each have a dedicated School Resource Officer (SRO) for MJUSD and YCOE.
+MPD, YCSO and WPD each have a dedicated School Resource Officer (SRO) for MJUSD, WUHSD, and YCOE.
 The SRO interacts with the youth; problem solves at the school level, and handles crimes identified on campuses.
 With the SRO's handling the calls for service on campuses, this reduces the number of calls for service being handled by the patrol division.
 The SRO also identifies gang trends, learns the different groups of juveniles, and establishes relationships, which have been a proven investigative tool.
-The Probation Department works closely with the SRO's to ensure unnecessary applications for petition are not referred, and to educate SRO's on the various resources offered because of the JJCPA.
+The Probation Department works closely with the SRO to appropriately reward and reinforce positive behavior, while at the same time addressing and eliminating problem behaviors at the earliest possible intervention point.
+The Probation Department works with the SRO's to ensure unnecessary applications for petition are not referred, and to educate SRO's on the various resources offered because of the JJCPA.

 Local law enforcement, including the Probation Department, participates in a multi-agency task force, Yuba-Sutter Area Gang Enforcement, to target gang activity.
-The task force convenes and patrols the local area in order to suppress gang involvement, by contacting individuals, vehicle stops and/or searches of residences.
+The task force convenes and patrols the local area in order to suppress gang involvement, by contacting individuals, conducting vehicle stops and/or searches of residences.